srobo/docs/robots_101/programme_structure.md

 This allows you to use the simulator and the Virtual League to learn about writing code for a robot as well as developing the code for your physical robot before it's fully built.
-The Virtual League is thus a both a first test of your code as well as an early opportunity to explore strategies competing against other teams.
+The Virtual League is thus a both a first test of your code as well as an early opportunity to explore strategies for competing against other teams.

 Shortly before the event you'll [submit][code-submitter] so the matches can be